-Did you know that you don’t have to manually create and track masks with the pen tool in Adobe After Effects if you’ve already created a RotoBrush selection?
+Did you know you don’t have to manually create and track masks with the pen tool in Adobe After Effects if you’ve already created a RotoBrush selection?

-I’ve also created this video, that explains the process after the rotoscoping part:
+I’ve also created this video that explains the process after the rotoscoping part:

 And here’s the breakdown in more detail: